Skip to Content

 There’s also several yearly events that take place here, like the very popular Belfast Christmas Markets and the Lightening event.

-1. Take a guided tour (not running in 2021)
+1. Take a guided tour

-The official Belfast City Hall tours are the best way to uncover the history of the city’s iconic building.
-The free tours are led by expert guides who take you through the main parts of the grounds to give you a complete look into the history and features of the building.
+The previously-free tours are led by expert guides who take you through the main parts of the grounds to give you a complete look into the history and features of the building.

-The best part is that you gain access to some of the areas not accessible to the general public.
 You can admire the Council Chamber and various historic portraits hanging on the walls.
 The almost hour-long tour also includes a look outside at the memorials and gardens.

-2. See the Memorials and statues
+2. See the memorials and statues

-You can wander through the gardens to admire them, with notable ones including the cenotaph built to remember those who died in WWI and the Titanic Memorial Gardens which lists all victims of the maritime disaster.
+You can wander through the gardens to admire them, with notable ones including the cenotaph built to remember those who passed in WWI and the Titanic Memorial Gardens which lists all victims of the maritime disaster.

 There are also various statues around the lawn including of Queen Victoria, R.J McMordie and Lord Differin.